 - 1. There are no standing orders that apply universally to all hospitalized patients. - 2.
-When possible, medical orders should be entered into the patient's medical record by the ordering provider as per hospital policy. - 3.
+When possible, medical orders should be entered into the electronic health record by the ordering provider as per Hospital policy. - 3.
 A facsimile transmitted order with signature is acceptable as a written order. - 4.
 All medical orders must be reviewed, modified as needed, and authenticated by the ordering provider or designee with the exception of those orders which are done under a delegated medical protocol.